Virtual colonoscopy

 A virtual colonoscopy is a procedure that uses CT scans to look inside your large bowel.
 It’s also known as CT colonography or CT colonoscopy.
-It’s used to check your large bowel for growths or signs of cancer, and to investigate bowel symptoms.
+A virtual colonoscopy can check your large bowel for growths or signs of cancer, and investigate bowel symptoms.

 About virtual colonoscopy

-A virtual colonoscopy is an alternative procedure to a traditional colonoscopy – the usual test for examining your large bowel.
-A traditional colonoscopy uses a camera inserted into your back passage to look at your large bowel.
+A virtual colonoscopy is an alternative procedure to a traditional colonoscopy – the usual test to examine your large bowel.
+In a traditional colonoscopy, a doctor will insert a camera into your bottom to look at your large bowel.
 Virtual colonoscopy is as good at picking up bowel cancer as traditional colonoscopy.
-But it’s less invasive and tends to be more comfortable.
+It’s also less invasive and tends to be more comfortable.

 Reasons for needing to look inside your large bowel include the following.